 The other day I was watching a Champions League Match on TV between Benfica (Portugal Club) & Dortmund (German Club).
 The speed of play was so fast & intense.
-These world class pros are so much better than most people will ever know.
+These world class pros are so much better than most people know.
 If you as a player can get rid of the ball within 2 seconds, and complete your pass you are doing great.
-Yes, sometimes we need to dribble or hold on to the ball, but most of the time you receive & distribute consistently.
+Yes, sometimes we need to dribble or hold on to the ball, but most of the time you should receive & distribute quickly.
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.